Da Nang by Neighbourhood: How the City Changes as You Move Through It

 Higher Ground and Green Edges: Quiet Beyond the City

-At the edges of Da Nang, particularly where the city meets hills or forested areas, the rhythm shifts once more.
+At the edges of Da Nang, particularly where the city begins to soften into hills and greenery, the rhythm shifts once more.
 Roads curve, development thins out and sound softens.

 These areas feel more deliberate, often requiring a reason to visit rather than passing through by chance.
-For those who seek stillness or nature, they offer a different relationship with the city, one that prioritises space, scenery and quiet observation.
+For those drawn to stillness or nature, especially around the Son Tra Peninsula, these areas offer a different relationship with the city, one that prioritises space, scenery and quiet observation.

 Reaching these places often involves more planning, but the slower pace can feel like a natural counterbalance to urban movement.